The Modern Marketing Portfolio: 4 Strategies and Examples

 • Interactive portfolio: A visual flowchart that visitors can click through to see the user journey you mapped, the content gaps you identified, and the new content strategy you recommended to solve the problem.

-Thought leadership is a key part of content marketing, but a list of links to published work doesn't tell the full story.
+Question 3: Does your portfolio showcase your influence?
+Thought leadership is a key part of content marketing, but a list of published work links doesn't tell the full story.
 An interactive portfolio can turn your writing into a demonstration of your authority and influence.

 • Static portfolio: A link to a blog post you wrote.